-1. Planned: Test cases selected to cover the behavior of the code - Based on specification (blackbox) - Based on code (clearbox) - Based on internal data structures (graybox) 2.
-Wild random: Test cases selected using a uniform random distribution - Can find cases nobody thought of - Can violate assumptions yielding spurious results 3.
-Statistical random: Test cases selected using an operational profile - Provides meaningful reliability figures - Only as good as the operational profile
+1. Planned: Test cases selected to cover the behavior of the code. - ▶ Based on specification (blackbox). - ▶ Based on code (clearbox). - ▶ Based on internal data structures (graybox). - ▶ Good for demonstrating incorrectness and untrustworthiness.
+2. Statistical random: Test cases selected using an operational profile. - ▶ Only as good as the operational profile. - ▶ Good for demonstrating reliability.
+3. Wild random: Test cases selected using a uniform random distribution. - ▶ Can find cases nobody thought of. - ▶ Can violate assumptions yielding spurious results. - ▶ Good for demonstrating robustness.